 Optomap® Retinal Imaging Examinations at Prescott Valley Eye Care

 Here at Prescott Valley Eye Care, our optometrists, Dr. Brian J. Courtright, O.D. is proud to be able to provide you with the latest digital imaging technology.
-We are the only eye clinic within 90 miles of Prescott Valley, AZ to offer the Optomap® retinal imaging device by Optos.

 The Optos Advantage

 The Optomap® ultra-wide digital imaging device by Optos takes high-resolution images of the retina and the macula.
 Each image can capture up to 80 percent of the retina, making it easier to diagnose eye diseases.

 The images from the Optomap® can also be saved on the computer system and emailed to other medical professionals, if needed.
 When you come in for future visits, your previous images can be compared to your current images to help give you better eye care.

 The images taken by the Optomap® are able to tell us if you have a detached retina, diabetic retinopathy or another diabetic eye disease, glaucoma, cataracts and macular degeneration.
 Dr. Courtright states that “in the last year of using the Optomap, I have found over 20 retinal detachments that may have been missed by conventional examination.”
 Since images can be stored in your digital eye care file, our optometrists are able to compare past images with your current images in order to provide you with timely eye disease management.
 If your eye ailment has improved, your treatment program would likely not be changed, but if your eye ailment has gotten worse, our optometrists may recommend additional treatments.

 Eye Disease Diagnosis and Management with a Prescott Eye Exam that Includes Optomap® Digital Imaging